 The power to change.
 We all have it – that deeply rooted internal force within us that cries out, “Stand up and do better.
 Be better.”
 Making a change that positively impacts your life is like searching for a rare and precious diamond in a mine.
 You know that somewhere within the ashy, dark rocks is something sacred and beautiful.
 Finding it will change your life forever.
 There’s only one caveat.
 You’re going to have to roll up your sleeves and jump into a dark and scary place that offers no promises or guarantees.

-The Dark Mine of Addiction
+It's Time To Face The Dark Mine of Addiction

 It’s really, really messy in there.
 Taking the risk to do something that improves the quality of your life takes guts.